calculang/nested-life-projections-example/README.md

 **Tip** 📌: there is a semi-transparent '🥚' in the Actuarial Playground UI; there you can turn on graphs and an improved (more responsive) tooltip over visualization elements, as well as a legend.

-**Note**: Especially when model code is loaded from a URL (by following the instructions above), there are some bugs around *editing* directly in the Actuarial Playground UI: especially when you switch `.cul.js` files, you probably lose custom changes.
+**Note**: Especially when model code is loaded from a URL (by following the instructions above; either approach), there are some bugs around *editing* directly in the Actuarial Playground UI: especially when you switch `.cul.js` files, you probably lose custom changes.

-*If you don't like using the Playground UI, feel free to create an issue or PR for a node.js script or other that runs this calculang model and outputs values in a table*
+*If you prefer usage in a node.js script or other, please create an issue to request it or a PR*

 ## Option 2: Minimal calculang Model